fmeiraf/fernandomeirafilho.github.io/content/posts/banqstream.md

 ### Next Steps

-TThis project is my playground to experiment with LLM applications across various challenges.
+This project is my playground to experiment with LLM applications across various challenges.
 Currently, I'm intrigued by:

 - Basic LLM functionalities.
 - Embedding + ANN + clustering.